Do Glentoran already have the look of champions?

 The Glens' bid for a first league crown since 2009 was hindered by a slow start in their 2020-21 campaign, but a strong finish saw them installed as one of the favourites for the season that followed.

-The 2021-22 term promised much either side of the turn of the year as Mick McDermott's side put together a run which included just one defeat in 21 games to put themselves in pole position.
+The 2021-22 term promised much either side of the turn of the year as Mick McDermott's side went on a run which included just one defeat in 21 games to put themselves in pole position.

 Ultimately they faltered and their challenge was derailed in the closing stages, their cause not helped by the infamous Joe Crowe Irish Cup registration affair.